 - Reduced water inflows in upper catchments are likely to produce continuing uncertainty for the horticulture sector.

 - Growth in the mineral sands mining industries will increase freight traffic throughout the region, with flow-on for road and rail infrastructure.

 - Parts of the region are more highly exposed to climate change than many parts of the State.

 - Skills gaps, lower levels of educational attainment as well as an ageing population

 The RDV information portal has more detailed data and statistics on the Loddon Mallee Region and regional Victoria more broadly.

 Loddon Mallee Regional Growth Plans

-The Loddon Mallee North (Mallee) and South (Loddon Campaspe) Regional Growth Plans are two of eight regional growth plans being prepared across Victoria.
-It provides a broad direction for regional land use and development as well as high level planning frameworks and the means to implement the strategic land use and infrastructure directions that are set out in the Regional Strategic Plans (above).
+The Loddon Mallee North (Mallee) Regional Growth Plan and Loddon Mallee South (Loddon Campaspe) Regional Growth Plan are two of eight regional growth plans being prepared across Victoria.
+It provides a broad direction for regional land use and development as well as high level planning frameworks and the means to implement the strategic land use and infrastructure directions that are set out in the Regional Strategic Plans.